Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 - After a few weeks, the plant will showcase a new root against the plastic wrap.

-After the new roots are developed, carefully the whole stem out below the layering; next, create a lightweight container filled with perlite, sand, and peat moss, then plant the cutting.
+After the new roots are developed, carefully remove the whole stem below the layering; then, create a lightweight container filled with perlite, sand, and peat moss, and plant the cutting.

-The rooting and the cut will develop within a month.
+Upon favorable conditions, the root should develop within a month.

 - Remove a leaf, then cut and trim up 11⁄2 inches of the petiole.